 School safety is a key priority for Ramona Boulevard Elementary.
 It is essential for our school to be a safe, healthy, respectful, and supportive environment in which students can learn, teachers, can teach, and employees can work to provide students with the opportunities to gain high levels of academic achievement.
+Our foundations committee meets monthly to review our school wide discipline plan.
+Our school-wide discipline plan includes, effective academic support, social skills being taught in every classroom, positive and proactive discipline, active supervision and monitoring, positive reinforcement systems and effective classroom management.
 Our efforts to address safety are positive, proactive, and collaborative with a strong focus on prevention and intervention.
-Safety encompasses multiple topics including school climate, injury prevention, violence prevention, security, and emergence management.